Khao Soi Khaw

 Variations

-Chiang Rai's Khao Soi Phor Jai runs the canonical clear version; Mae Salong (Yunnanese-Muslim hill village) adds dried Yunnan ham; the Chiang Mai coconut-curry khao soi is the famous offshoot; Burmese ohn no khao swè is the southwestern cousin (with coconut, no curry paste).
+Chiang Rai's Khao Soi Phor Jai runs the canonical clear version; Mae Salong (Yunnanese-Muslim hill village) adds dried Yunnan ham; the Chiang Mai coconut-curry khao soi is the famous offshoot; Burmese ohn no khao swè is the southwestern cousin (coconut milk plus turmeric and curry powder — closer to the curry branch than the clear one).

 On the Palate